 This section describes the software reset mechanisms.
 Hardware Master Reset returns the device to the uninitialized state, requiring register and RAM initialization before terminal execution can begin.
 Hardware reset is initiated by assertion of the MR Master Reset pin (200ns minimum assertion time).
-Software reset is individually or simultaneously asserted for the Bus Monitor or RT by setting the corresponding bit(s) in the "Master Status and Reset Register (0x0001)".
+Software reset is individually or simultaneously asserted for the RT by setting the corresponding bit in the "Master Status and Reset Register (0x0001)".
+The Bus Controller does not have software reset.
 If AUTOEN is enabled, both hardware and software reset copy initialization values from EEPROM into registers and RAM.